-- Identify the number and types of computers, including file servers being utilized and for what purposes. - Identify all software being used and what version. - Develop a computer replacement program.
+- Identify the number and types of computers, including file servers being utilized and for what purposes. - Implement software for scheduling and payroll. - Develop a computer replacement program.

 Action item #2: The Department recognizes the need to utilize FFIRS in electronic format in order to provide real time documentation.
 The following steps have been identified to support this action item: